 There are some things in life we have control over, there are a lot of other things that we have little or no control over.
 The important thing is learning which is which.

-This kid was walking along texting on is phone and generally not watching where he was going.
+This kid was walking along texting on his phone and generally not watching where he was going.
 He walked straight into a cement wall.
 The whole situation looked humorous to me, but I am quite sure it was not a laughing matter to that teen.
 He became quite angry and hit that wall a good one with his fist.

-That teen could stand there pounding away at the cement wall but in the end he is likely to find he is powerless over that wall.
-Eventually he may damage the wall but he is going to harm himself seriously in the process.
+That teen could stand there pounding away at the cement wall but in the end, he is likely to find he is powerless over that wall.
+Eventually, he may damage the wall but he is going to harm himself seriously in the process.

 Now insisting that the wall is wrong, that it needs to get out of his way is unlikely to be helpful.
 But isn’t that what happens to so many people, especially people in recovery, every day.
 Despite clear indications that the current approach we are taking is not working we continue to insist that the world change to accommodate us.

 Looking at that wall in an objective way it was easy to see that there was a gate only a short distance away.
-The teen could have taken the gate, or at the other end the wall ended and with a few extra steps he could have gone around, still he insisted the wall change.
+The teen could have taken the gate, or at the other end the wall ended and with a few extra steps he could have gone around, still, he insisted the wall change.

 The alcoholic is like that.
 Every time they drink they end up drunk.
 They struggle to control their drinking.
 The anxious or depressed person tries to deny they have a problem.
 Ignore the problem and it will go away is the universal motto.

-Even after untold negative consequences alcoholics tell themselves they will find a way to keep drinking and not have problems.
+Even after untold negative consequences, alcoholics tell themselves they will find a way to keep drinking and not have problems.
 The sad truth is that if anything has become an addiction in your life you will never be able to control that thing again.
 You are powerless to make that thing do what you want it to.

 We are all powerless over rain.
-Now anyone can take a few rain drops.
+Now anyone can take a few raindrops.
 But I have never been able to make it rain or not rain on command.
 Facing a hurricane I can walk into the storm contending that I am not powerless over a little rain but eventually the storm will get the better of me.